Samkth123/KTH-md/IT Risk.md

+To perform a technology gap analysis, start by defining your current technology landscape and documenting existing systems and processes.
+Next, identify your desired future state—what technology or capabilities you need.
+Then, compare the two to identify gaps in functionality, performance, or compliance.
+Finally, prioritize these gaps based on their impact on your goals and develop a roadmap for addressing them.

+- current tech landscape and systems and processes
+- desired future state - what tech capabilities need
+- compare two to find gaps in
+	- functionality
+	- performance
+	- compliance
+- prioriteze gaps based on impact on goals & develop roadmap to adress
 ##### How to approach the case
 - **Structure Your Analysis:**
     - **Identify Risks:** Categorize potential risks (e.g., operational, strategic, compliance, financial).